 The problem of how to provide exposition to players in Video Games

 is a difficult one.
-At one extreme, some studios cut straight to non-interactive cutscenes
+At one extreme, some studios cut straight from gameplay to non-interactive cutscenes

 (possibly tempered by Quick Time Events

 ) or text screens to convey all the relevant plot information needed.
 This generally ensures that players will get all the information required, but can significantly disrupt the pacing of the game, and many players dislike having control wrested away from them altogether.
 Other studios take the Half-Life